iruffner/agentui/README.md

   -lib <library[:version]> : use a haxelib library
   -D <var> : define a conditional compilation flag
   -v : turn on verbose mode
-  -debug : add debug informations to the compiled code -help  Display this list of options
+  -debug : add debug information to the compiled code -help  Display this list of options
   --help  Display this list of options